harmtemolder/koreader-calibre-plugin/README.md

    - Sync only if changes are more recent: Checks retrieved **Last Sync Date** against date on file.
    - No sync if book has already been finished: If **percent read** is _100_ or if **reading status** is _finished_ don't update data.
    - Automatic Sync on device connection: Silently sync's from KOReader when device is connected
+   - Discover unregistered books from KOReader history: For wireless KOReader connections, also import sidecars for recently opened books that are not in calibre's device list, such as books downloaded through OPDS.
+The plugin identifies these books using UUIDs stored in their sidecars.
+This option is read-only and does not add history-discovered paths to **Sync missing to KOReader**.

+     Discovery is limited to documents retained in KOReader's `history.lua`.
+     The plugin must also find at least one registered book in that history to infer KOReader's wireless inbox directory.

 1. Add _KOReader Sync_ to _main toolbar when a device is connected_, if it
     isn't there already.